This is part 2 in our series about how to distinguish high quality apparel, so you get the best product for your hard-earned cash.

 2. Construction, Finishing, Craftsmanship

-A. Seams - A common method for finishing seams uses a special machine called a serger that greatly reduces the manual effort involved, but can result in seams that look sloppy and are not durable over time.
+A common method for finishing seams uses a special machine called a serger that greatly reduces the manual effort involved.
+But, can result in seams that look sloppy and are not durable over time.
 In the image below the tail from the serged seam wasn't properly trimmed.
-Sometimes using serged seams is a good solution for a product, but it does not produce the desired look/aesthetics for our products, and would add unwanted bulk.
+Sometimes using serged seams is a good solution for a product.
+But, it does not produce the desired look/aesthetics for our products, and would add unwanted bulk.

 (Note: Charleston Belt does not serge seams.
 Our seams are sewn with tight and smooth stitches.)